gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 add_utilities!(diagram, "V2", Y_V2)
 ```

-Finally, we add the utilities corresponding to the repair costs.
+Finally, we define the utilities corresponding to the repair costs.
 The rows of the utilities matrix `Y_V3` correspond to the state of the car, while the columns correspond to the decision made in node $A$.
-The utilities can be added as follows.
-Notice that the utility values for the second row are added in one line, in this case it is important to give the utility values in the right order.
+Notice that the utility values for the second row are added as a vector, in this case it is important to give the utility values in the correct order.
 The order of the columns is determined by the order in which the states are given when declaring node $A$.
-See the [usage page](../usage.md) for more on this more compact syntax.
+See the [usage page](../usage.md) for more information on the syntax.
 ```julia
 Y_V3 = UtilityMatrix(diagram, "V3")
 set_utility!(Y_V3, ["lemon", "buy without guarantee"], -200)